Dre Campbell Farm

 Takeaway

-Any organic garden could benefit from having these essential creatures present because they eat many harmful bugs and insects.
-Plant flowering plants to help attract these good garden bugs.
+Any organic garden can benefit from having these essential creatures present, as they consume many harmful bugs and insects.
+Planting flowering plants can help attract these beneficial garden bugs.

 Sasha Campbell